woefe/ytcc/doc/migrate.md

 - [Migrating using the migration script](#migrating-using-the-migration-script-recommended)
     - Recommended
     - Most complete migration
-    - Keeps all data from version 1, but does not populate the duration attribute of videos
+    - Keeps all data from version 1, but does not populate the duration and thumbnail attributes of videos
 - [Channel export and import](#channel-export-and-import)
     - Populates the duration attribute of videos, but loses the watched status
 - [Start from scratch](#start-from-scratch)